More on lime and water...oh the joy!

 This is shrinkage and you want it to occur otherwise you can create larger voids within the mortars matrix which trap water.
 It can be too porous.
 This and the use of fibres is not a good thing IMO.
 Fibres induce water to travel along their length, introducing more water at a greater depth and interrupting the pore structure.

 So why am I saying this?
 Because the other thing about air limes is that they need keeping wet...or do they?
 This is because if the surface dries too quickly the mortar cannot carbonate at depth, it requires water to drive CO2 into it.
-This is a modern mistake which people are doing silly things to compensate for.
+This is a modern mistake from using wet mortars which people are doing silly things to compensate for.

 So what happens is this: